jod35/fastapi-beyond-crud-docs/docs/chapter1.md

 ```
 This command shall show us the version of FastAPI CLI the FastAPI commandline interface.
 The `fastapi` command shall help us run and manage our app as we shall see in the coming chapters.

+If the version has been displayed, then we are sure that FastAPI has been installed in our virtual environment.

 ## Conclusion
-By following these steps, you have successfully set up a virtual environment, and installed FastAPI, frozen the dependencies for future reproducing of the project and you have verified your installastion using the `fastapi` CLI command.
+By following these steps, you have successfully set up a virtual environment, and installed FastAPI, frozen the dependencies for future reproducing of the project and you have verified your installation using the `fastapi` CLI command.
 This structured approach ensures a clean and manageable development environment for our FastAPI project.
 Next, we shall create a simple web server and create our first API routes.

 **Previous** [Introduction](./index.md)